 Whole 30/Keto Diet Friendly: Arugula and almond salad with bulletproof coffee from Lotus

-If you’re trying out the Whole 30 or Keto diet to reset your system or make healthy lifestyle changes, then you already know it can be incredibly difficult to eat out without customizing your order to infinity.
+If you’re trying out the Whole 30 or are in the early stages of taking shark tank keto diet pills, for example, to reset your system or make healthy lifestyle changes, then you already know it can be incredibly difficult to eat out without customizing your order to infinity.
 We love that the arugula and almond salad from Lotus is already free from grains and dairy, safe even for the strict Whole 30 diet.
-Salad dressings can be tricky, since most dressings served in restaurants have added sugar, but the dressing on this salad is made with lean green cold pressed juice (no sugar added) and olive oil, so it’s friendly for when you’re eliminating added sugar.
+Salad dressings can be tricky since most dressings served in restaurants have added sugar, but the dressing on this salad is made with lean green cold-pressed juice (no sugar added) and olive oil, so it’s friendly for when you’re eliminating added sugar.
 It’s important to make sure you’re getting enough slow burning fats when on these diets.
 Although the Whole 30 diet recommends cutting out dairy, ghee or clarified butter is allowed.
+If you are sticking to this diet religiously then you might like to read some of these Ketogenic Supplement Reviews.
 It just so happens that our favorite mid day pick me up, Lotus’s bulletproof coffee, is made by blending coffee with ghee, giving it a smooth creamy flavor that is way better than any sugary creamer.

 Still Have a Sweet Tooth?